-Table 5-21.
+Table 6-21.
 Headphone Detection Block Registers

 The headset detection block requires AVDD to be powered.
-The headset detection feature in the TLV320DAC3100-Q1 is achieved with very low power overhead, requiring less than 20 μ A of additional current from the AVDD supply.
+The headset detection feature in the TLV320DAC3100 device is achieved with very low power overhead, requiring less than 20 μ A of additional current from the AVDD supply.

-5.5.6 Interrupts
+6.3.10.6 Interrupts

-Some specific events in the TLV320DAC3100-Q1 which may require host processor intervention, can be used to trigger interrupts to the host processor.
+Some specific events in the TLV320DAC3100 device that can require host processor intervention are used to trigger interrupts to the host processor.
 This avoids polling the status-flag registers continuously.
-The TLV320DAC3100-Q1 has two defined interrupts, INT1 and INT2, that can be configured by programming page 0 / register 48 and page 0 / register 49.
+The TLV320DAC3100 device has two defined interrupts, INT1 and INT2, that are configured by programming page 0 / register 48 and page 0 / register 49.
 A user can configure interrupts INT1 and INT2 to be triggered by one or many events, such as:

-- · Headset detection
+- Headset detection

 - Button press

 - DAC DRC signal exceeding threshold

-- · Overcurrent condition in headphone drivers and speaker drivers
+- Overcurrent condition in headphone drivers and speaker drivers

-- Data overflow in ADC and DAC processing blocks and filters
+- Data overflow in the DAC processing blocks and filters

-Each of these INT1 and INT2 interrupts can be routed to output pins GPIO1.
+Each of these INT1 and INT2 interrupts can be routed to output pin GPIO1.
 These interrupt signals can either be configured as a single pulse or a series of pulses by programming page 0 / register 48, bit D0 and page 0 / register 49, bit D0.
 If the user configures the interrupts as a series of pulses, the events trigger the start of pulses that stop when the flag registers in page 0 / registers 44, 45, and 50 are read by the user to determine the cause of the interrupt.

-5.5.7 Key-Click Functionality With Digital Sine-Wave Generator (PRB_P25)
+6.3.10.7 Key-Click Functionality With Digital Sine-Wave Generator (PRB_P25)